 }

-Partial word matching with Prefix Search
+Partial Word Matching with Prefix Search

 Synonyms

-Synonyms tell the engine which words and expressions to consider equal – for example, pants = trousers.
+Synonyms tell the engine which words and expressions to consider equivalent – for example, pants = trousers.
 Thus, a search for “trousers” will return “trousers” and “pants”, and a search for “pants” will also return “trousers” and “pants”.

 While general thesaurus-based synonym expansion can be too broad, Manticore allows you to define specific, contextually relevant synonyms for your dataset using wordforms .